59,99 €

 The Making of Indigeneity, Curriculum History, and the Limits of Diversity

-Conceptually rich and grounded in cutting-edge research, this book addresses the often-overlooked roles and implications of diversity and indigeneity in curriculum.
-Taking a multidisciplinary approach to the development of teacher education in Guatemala, Lopez provides a historical and transnational understanding of how "indigenous" has been negotiated as a subject/object of scientific inquiry in education.
-Moving beyond the generally accepted "common sense" markers of diversity such as race, g…
+Conceptually rich and grounded in cutting-edge research, this book addresses the often-overlooked roles and implications of diversity and indigeneity in Guatemalan curriculum.
+Taking a multidisciplinary approach to the development of Guatemalan teacher education, Lopez provides a historical and transnational understanding of how "indigenous" has been negotiated as a subject/object of scientific inquiry in education.
+Moving beyond the generally accepted "common sense" markers of diversity such a…

 0